hackforla/peopledepot/docs/how-to/add-model-and-api-endpoints.md

 ### Add viewset

-Viewset defines the set of CRUD API endpoints for the model.
+Viewset defines the set of API endpoints for the model.

 1. Import the serializer